anandr781/anandr781/README.md

 - 🔭 I’m currently working on - Stream Processing, ML and Text Analytics
 - 🌱 I’m currently learning - React.js
 - 👯 I’m looking to collaborate on - Cloud, Big-Data, Web applications, Text Analytics and ML.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about - Anything on
+- 💬 Ask me about - Anything on Cloud, BigData, AI/ML, Programming,
 - 📫 How to reach me: https://www.linkedin.com/in/ranganathananand/
-- ⚡ Fun fact:
+- ⚡ Fun fact: I'm an artist .
+You give me a tuba I'll get you something out of it.